stkent/stkent.github.io/_posts/2016-08-28-capturing-Nougat-screenshots-using-adb-shell.md

 89 50 4e 47 0d 0d 0a 1a 0d 0a
 {% endhighlight %}

-They don't match!
+They don’t match!
 Each occurrence of the byte “0a” in the correct byte sequence has been replaced with a pair of bytes, “0d” “0a” in the incorrect byte sequencing.
 This is precisely the line feed (LF) to {carriage return (CR) + line feed (LF)} conversion mentioned earlier.
 The global perl search-and-replace in the original script reverts this heavy-handed manipulation and results in a valid PNG file.

 # Nougat

-Here's the hex dump of a “naively”-captured Nougat screenshot:
+Here’s the hex dump of a “naively”-captured Nougat screenshot:

 {% highlight text %}
 $ adb shell screencap -p > "screenshot.png"